unrealcv/unrealcv/docs/unrealcv_plus/reference/commands.rst

-UnrealCV Dev For UnrealZoo command reference
+UnrealCV Dev For `UnrealZoo <https://github.com/UnrealZoo>`_ command reference
 =============================================

-Commands on this page are development capabilities tested and currently provided by UnrealZoo.
+Commands on this page are development capabilities tested and currently provided by `UnrealZoo <https://github.com/UnrealZoo>`_.
 They are not part of the open-source UnrealCV command contract unless they also appear in :doc:`../../reference/commands`.

 Do not assume availability from the Python method alone.
 Query